AnEvilPenguin/CSA-ConsoleMathsGame/README.md

 # ConsoleMathsGame

-A basic implementation of the initial tutorial from 'The C Sharp Academy'.
+An implementation of the initial tutorial from 'The C Sharp Academy'.

 I will not be accepting any pull requests.